EmptyBlueBox/PKU_Treehole_Starred_Saver/README.md

 ## Rate limit

 The `get_and_save_post_list` function is restricted to 2 requests per second to avoid being blocked by the server.

+## Acknowledgments

+This project refers to and utilizes code from [PKU Treehole Crawler](https://github.com/dfshfghj/PKUHoleCrawler-new).
+Many thanks to the original author!